YuvanY/JPG-to-PNG/Readme.md

 # JPG to PNG

+This is a app which you can use to convert bunch of png files to jpg

 # Documentation
 In order to use this app you have to go in your terminal and type "python JPGtoPNGconverter.py "your_image_folder_dir" "your_updated_png_folder_dir"